andreventuravale/never-di/README.md

 - **Compile-time type safety**: dependency errors are caught at compile time, not runtime.
 - **Function-only**: only plain functions as factories - no classes, no decorators.
 - **Multi-binding**: register the same token multiple times and resolve an array of values.
 - **Singletons by design**: factories run once and values are cached.
-Inspired by how ESM modules are loaded only once per process.
 - **Lightweight**: small, simple, with no external dependencies.

 ---